eosnetworkfoundation/grant-framework/docs/grant_guidelines_per_category.md

 ## UI Development

 ### Applies to
 - Building a web application with front-end components
 - Developing a mobile app

 ### Requirements
 - Provide mockups and/or wireframes (e.g. Figma)
 - List frameworks & tools for development & testing (e.g. React Native, Angular)

 ## Backend Development

 ### Applies to
 - Building a service/mobile app/webapp that relies on a back-end component

 ### Requirements
 - State what language & framework you'll use (e.g. python with Django, Rust with Rocket)
-- Define  your database requirements and which system you'll use
+- Define  your database requirements and which system you will use
-- Choose how & where will your backend be hosted (cloud provider, IPFS, localhost?)
+- Choose how & where your backend will be hosted (cloud provider, IPFS, co-location facility)
-- Consider scaling & how you plan to handle it
+- Explain scaling & how you plan to handle it
-- Consider CI/CD
+- Explain your use of CI/CD, tools used, etc.
-- If you are (planning on) hosting the backend yourself, consider adding a [security.txt](https://securitytxt.org/) file so people can get in touch with you regarding (potential) security issues
+- If you are hosting the backend yourself, consider adding a [security.txt](https://securitytxt.org/) file so people can get in touch with you regarding (potential) security issues
 - Provide a link to your Github repository if you already have the structure in place

 ## Cryptography

 ### Applies to
 - New crypto library
 - Extending existing library's functionalities

 ### Requirements
 - Specify what programming language you'll use
 - Provide any publications/papers you will base your work on
 - Research other crypto libraries providing similar functionalities.
-State whether/how you plan to use their work.
-If they don't suit your needs, provide a detailed explanation why and what's missing
+  - State whether/how you plan to use their work.
+  - If they don't suit your needs, provide a detailed explanation why and what's missing
 - List any existing crypto libraries that you will use as reference implementation (e.g. in a different language)